 Success in selling BioTime's products may depend in part on the extent to which health insurance companies, HMOs, and government health administration authorities such as Medicare and Medicaid will pay for the cost of the products and related treatment.
-There can be no assurance that adequate health insurance, HMO, and government coverage will be available to permit BioTime products to be sold at prices high enough to generate a profit.
+Health insurance reimbursements and HMO coverage now include the cost of Hextend used in surgical procedures.
+However, there can be no assurance that such reimbursements will continue.
 In some foreign countries, pricing or profitability of health care products is subject to government control.
 In the United States, there have been a number of federal and state proposals to implement similar government controls, and new proposals are likely to be made in the future.